cepitacio/terraform-provider-haproxy/docs/resources/stack.md

 - `criterion` (String) The criterion for the ACL rule (e.g., 'path', 'hdr', 'src').
 - `value` (String) The value for the ACL rule.

-Read-Only:
+Optional:

-- `index` (Number) The index/order of the ACL rule (automatically managed by the provider).
+- `index` (Number) The index/order of the ACL rule.
+If not specified, will be auto-assigned.

 <a id="nestedblock--backend--balance"></a>